Tony O'Shaughnessy

-Anthony "Tony" O'Shaughnessy (6 July 1930 – 15 December 2006) was an Irish hurler who played as a left corner-back at senior level for the Cork county team.
+Anthony O'Shaughnessy (6 July 1930 – 15 December 2006) was an Irish hurler who played as a left corner-back at senior level for the Cork county team.

-Born in Cork, O'Shaughnessy arrived on the inter-county scene at the age of twenty-one when he first linked up with the Cork senior team.
+Born in Cork, O'Shaughnessy arrived on the inter-county scene at 22 when he first linked up with the Cork senior team.
 He made his debut during the 1952 championship.
-O'Shaughnessy immediately became a regular member of the team and won three All-Ireland medals, three Munster medals and one National Hurling League medals.
+O'Shaughnessy immediately became a regular member of the team and won three All-Ireland medals, three Munster medals and one National Hurling League medal.
 He was an All-Ireland runner-up on one occasion.

-As a member of the Munster inter-provincial team on a number of occasions O'Shaughnessy won two Railway Cup medals.
+As a member of the Munster inter-provincial team on several occasions O'Shaughnessy won two Railway Cup medals.
 At club level he won a combined total of three championship medals as a dual player with St Finbarr's.

 Throughout his career O'Shaughnessy made 15 championship appearances.
 He retired from inter-county hurling following the conclusion of the 1957 championship.

 In retirement from playing O'Shaughnessy became involved in team management and coaching.
 He was a selector with Cork's All-Ireland-winning team in 1966.